-I provide inspiring keynote and informative how-to sessions for genealogy events, family reunions, senior communities and other events where perspectives on legacy and heritage are welcome.
+I provide inspiring keynote and informative how-to sessions for genealogy societies, family reunions, senior communities and other events where perspectives on legacy and heritage are welcome.
 Now booking online and in-person events through 2026.

 Contact me at sunny@sunnymorton.com about scheduling and speaking fees.